Egalitarian rule: Leximin rule

 Often, there are many different states with the same minimum utility.
 For example, a state with utility profile (0,100,100) has the same minimum value as a state with utility profile (0,0,0).
-In this case, the egalitarian rule often uses the leximin order, that is: subject to maximizing the smallest utilty, it aims to maximize the next-smallest utility; subject to that, maximize the next-smallest utility, and so on.
+In this case, the egalitarian rule often uses the leximin order, that is: subject to maximizing the smallest utility, it aims to maximize the next-smallest utility; subject to that, maximize the next-smallest utility, and so on.

 For example, suppose there are two individuals - Alice and George, and three possible states: state x gives a utility of 2 to Alice and 4 to George; state y gives a utility of 9 to Alice and 1 to George; and state z gives a utility of 1 to Alice and 8 to George.
 Then state x is leximin-optimal, since its utility profile is (2,4) which is leximin-larger than that of y (9,1) and z (1,8).

 The egalitarian rule strengthened with the leximin order is often called the leximin rule, to distinguish it from the simpler max-min rule.

 The leximin rule for social choice was introduced by Amartya Sen in 1970, and discussed in depth in many later books.

 Properties

-Pareto efficiency
+Conditions for Pareto efficiency

-The max-min rule may not necessarily lead to a Pareto efficient outcome.
-For example, it may choose a state which leades to a utility profile (3,3,3), while there is another state leading to a utility profile (3,4,5), which is a Pareto-improvement.

-In contrast, the leximin rule always selects a Pareto-efficient outcome.
-This is because any Pareto-improvement leads to a leximin-better utility vector: if a state y Pareto-dominates a state x, then y is also leximin-better than x.
+The leximin rule is Pareto-efficient if the outcomes of every decision are known with certainty.
+However, by Harsanyi's utilitarian theorem, any leximin function is Pareto-inefficient for a society that must make tradeoffs under uncertainty: There exist situations in which every person in a society would be better-off (ex ante) if they were to take a particular bet, but the leximin rule will reject it (because some person might be made worse off ex post).

 Pigou-Dalton property

-The leximin rule satisfies the Pigou–Dalton principle, that is: if utility is "moved" from an agent with less utility to an agent with more utility, and as a result, the utility-difference between them becomes smaller, then resulting alternative is preferred.
+The leximin rule satisfies the Pigou–Dalton principle, that is: if utility is "moved" from an agent with more utility to an agent with less utility, and as a result, the utility-difference between them becomes smaller, then resulting alternative is preferred.

 Moreover, the leximin rule is the only social-welfare ordering rule which simultaneously satisfies the following three properties: